eugf/raspberry_pi_setup_guide/README.md

 ##### <ins>STEP 3 - Prepare the boot partition</ins>

   If you scroll to the top of this page, you will see the [boot_files](https://github.com/eugf/raspberry_pi_setup_guide/tree/master/boot_files) folder.
 You can either download this entire GitHub repository and extract those two boot files, or copy and paste the contents into your own text files on your computer.
-(NOTE: This part is written for a Windows computer, but the process should be fairly similarly on a Mac)

 If you're copy pasting onto your own computer:

+Windows users:
 - Open up My Computer > select the microSD card (for me it's the F:\ drive) > right click somewhere away from the file names > New > Text document
   - Right click the file > Rename > Change the name and the extension to
     ```
     ssh
     ```
     with NO EXTENSION (be sure to delete the .txt at the end)
-- Repeat these steps to make a second file, but this time copy and paste the text inside the wpa_supplicant.conf file into your blank text document
+- Repeat these steps to make a second file, but this time copy and paste the text inside the wpa_supplicant.conf file into your blank text file
   - Change the network SSID (your wifi name) and the network PSK (your wifi password) to match your own home network
   - Save and close the file
   - Right click the file > Rename > Change the name and extension to